-Base Oil - Refer to Appendix Annex E, E1.2.3, of API 1509 Engine Oil Licensing and Certification System.
+Base Oil - Refer to Annex E, E1.2.3, of API 1509 Engine Oil Licensing and Certification System.

-Base Stock - Refer to Appendix Annex E, E1.2.1, of API 1509 Engine Oil Licensing and Certification System.
+Base Stock - Refer to Annex E, E1.2.1, of API 1509 Engine Oil Licensing and Certification System.

-Base Stock Slate - Refer to Appendix EAnnex E, E1.2.2, of API 1509 Engine Oil Licensing and Certification System.
+Base Stock Slate - Refer to Annex E, E1.2.2, of API 1509 Engine Oil Licensing and Certification System.
 It is PAPTG's interpretation that the base stock manufacturer mentioned in the definition has the responsibility for determining the content of the slate.
-For the purpose of developing consistent ACC engine test programs for final candidate eilsformulations as described in the Code of Practice, should there be a dispute as to whether a particular base stock is in a base stock slate, Section 5.8 of the API Procedures for Standards Development, Sixth Edition, July 2019 7 of the API Lubricant Committee Procedures 2002 will be followed.
+For the purpose of developing consistent ACC engine test programs for final candidate formulations as described in the Code of Practice, should there be a dispute as to whether a particular base stock is in a base stock slate, Section 5.8 of the API Procedures for Standards Development, Sixth Edition, July 2019 will be followed.